thesc1entist/j0lt/README.md

  > be the target’s address.
 When the DNS server sends the
  > record response, it is sent to the target instead.
  ------------------------------------------------------------
- > Big hi to the only sane place left on the internet:
+ > The only sane place left on the internet:
  * ## irc.efnet.org #c